 After attending a Youth for Human Rights Summit with her son at UCLA in 2007, Ellen’s passion for human rights education began.
 At that first Summit, she learned about the 30 human rights that belong to everyone and heard survivors speak in detail about horrific violations they experienced like torture and human trafficking.
 She could not believe these types of things were happening in our world.
 It sounded so barbaric—man’s inhumanity to man.
-Ellen knew something drastic had to be done and immediately went into action “to make the Universal Declaration of Human Rights well known” but more than that, she enables people to do something about it with her simple yet effective workshop called Human Rights: from Education to Action.
-For over 10 years, Ellen has delivered workshops and lectures at schools, churches, corporations, universities, the National Constitution Center in Philadelphia and the United Nations Headquarters in NY.
-She has a growing list of human rights contacts around the globe.
+Ellen knew something drastic had to be done and immediately went into action “to make the Universal Declaration of Human Rights well known” but more than that, she enabled people to do something about it with her simple yet effective workshop called Human Rights: from Education to Action.

-In April 2018, Ellen received the President’s Volunteer Service Award* (PVSA) for her work with Human Rights education.
-Along with this, she received letters of commendation from the US Senators from her home state of Delaware, Senator Christopher A. Coons and Senator Thomas R. Carper as well as President Trump.
+In April 2018, Ellen received the President’s Volunteer Service Award (PVSA) for her work with Human Rights education.
+She has also received letters of commendation from the US Senators from her home state of Delaware, Senator Christopher A. Coons, and Senator Thomas R. Carper as well as President Trump.

 In December 2021, she received the Human Rights Award from Youth for Human Rights International (YHRI) during their 20th Anniversary celebration for her dedication to their educational mission.

 One of the quotes that inspires her is: “The only thing necessary for evil to triumph is for good [people] to do nothing.” – Edmund Burke, British and Irish Statesman, Economist, and Philosopher